Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

-This representation of rational approximation provides numerical stability.
+This representation provides numerical stability.
 Here $z_j$ are the training points and $f_j = f(z_j)$.
 It is easy to see that $r(z_j) = f_j$.
 To find the weights, $w_j$, the method minimizes the errors in terms of $f(z) d(z) - n(z)$, with other constraints.
 The method requires input about expected errors/noise in the data so that it doesn't overfit and is stable against noise.
 As can be seen, $r(z)$ has only simple poles and approaches to constant at infinity.
-In contrast, Eq.~\eqref{eq:resolvent_approx} suggests that at $z\to \infty$, $\matrixform{\resolventamp}$s in the NHQM approximations, including our emulator-based approach, goes to zero at the limit.
-However, this difference is not substantial, as we only focus on a finite domain, and poles far away in all these approximations effectively behave as polynomials of $z$.
+In contrast, Eq.~\eqref{eq:resolvent_approx} suggests that at $z\to \infty$, $\matrixform{\resolventamp}$s in the NHQM approximations, including my emulator-based approach, goes to zero at the limit.
+However, this difference is not substantial, as I only focus on a finite domain, and poles far away in all these approximations effectively behave as polynomials of $z$.
 Also, note that the AAA algorithm provides the positions of its poles.

-As will be shown through the numeric results in Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, there are intriguing \emph{similarities} between our CEE results and the near-optimal-rational approximations concerning the location of the {\BCT}s, the distribution of the discretized {\BCT} poles, the approximation of $\resolventamp$, and the scaling of the approximation errors in terms of $\Neff$.
-Specifically, we will compare our RBM-based emulators and the AAA approximations in several cases.
+As will be shown through the numeric results in Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, there are intriguing \emph{similarities} between my CEE results and the (near-)optimal-rational approximations concerning the location of the {\BCT}s, the distribution of the discretized \BCT poles, the approximation of $\resolventamp$, and the scaling of the approximation errors in terms of the number of poles.
+Specifically, I will compare my RBM-based emulators and the AAA approximations in several cases.
 It is tempting to equate the optimality of the rational approximation with the effectiveness of the RBM subspace projection in constructing the ROMs for a single variable.